 Broccoli rabe isn’t related to broccoli.
 Broccoli rabe, also known as rapini is a leafy, cruciferous vegetables that are closely related to turnips.
 It has a bitter and nutty taste.
 As a popular vegetable in Italian cuisine, it is best cooked sautéed or blanched to soften the stalks and leaves.

 Don’t be intimidated by this healthy and full of antioxidant vegetable; broccoli rabe is easy to cook.

 The easiest way to cook this lovely vegetable is to blanch it in salted boiling water, then sauteed with a mixture of roasted garlic, shallots, salt, pepper and your favorite fruity vinegar.
 Yes!
 Vinegar.

-In a large skillet, heat the 2 tablespoons of oil.
-Add the garlic, shallots and crushed red pepper and cook over moderately low heat until fragrant, about 1 minute.
+- In a large skillet, heat the 2 tablespoons of oil.
+Add the garlic, shallots and crushed red pepper or Gemma's Gourmet Hot Sauce and cook over moderately low heat until fragrant, about 1 minute.
 Add the broccoli rabe and stir to mix.
 Add and the reserved cooking water, vinegar and , cover and simmer over moderately low heat until tender, about 10 minutes.
 Stir in lemon zest and season with salt and pepper.
 Serve immediately